tpindel/heroku-buildpack-nodejs/README.md

-Heroku Buildpack for Node.js
+Heroku Buildpack for Node.js (GeoIP)
 ============================

-This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
+This is fork of the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.

+This extends the nodejs buildpack with installing the Maxmind GeoIP C Library and downloading the GeoIP City Database.

 If you fork this repository, please **update this README** to explain what your fork does and why it's special.

 How it Works